kd7tck/swissarmyNES/README.md

 ## Limitations
 - **8-Bit Math**: Mathematical expressions are evaluated using 8-bit arithmetic (0-255).
 Overflow wraps around.
 16-bit math is limited to simple assignments/copies to `WORD` variables.
 - **Dynamic Addressing**: Use `WORD` variables for `POKE` and `PEEK` to access dynamic addresses.
 Use `CONST` for hardware registers (e.g. `$2006`).
-- **Emulator**: Phase 25 (Emulator Integration) is currently pending.
-Users must download the ROM and run it in an external emulator (e.g. FCEUX, Mesen).

 ## Getting Started